ONEARMY/academy/docs/business/Image_Size_Guidelines.md

 Also make sure to pay attention to setting the price for each **additional item** (especially for machines it is very likely that double the quantity means double the shipping price).

-You can find here the [Guide to set up your shipping options](https://community.preciousplastic.com/academy/business/International_Shipping).
+You can find more about shipping and regions in our [Guide to set up your shipping options](https://community.preciousplastic.com/academy/business/International_Shipping).

 ![Profile Logo](../assets/Business/bazar-listingguide-7.png)